-The cog rail base station with the Cog Rail Alternative would overlap an additional approximately 1 acre of NFS land and about 21 acres of private land.
+The cog rail base station with the Cog Rail Alternative would overlap approximately 1 acre of NFS lands and about 24 acres of private land.

-On the 21 acres of private land, the zoning classifications overlapped by the cog rail base station would be the residential, foothill residential/recreational, and forestry and recreation zoning classifications (Figure 3.4-11 and Figure 3.4-12 below, Zoning Classifications Overlapped by the Cog Rail Alternative).
-On the 35 acres of private land, the zoning classifications overlapped by the cog rail alignment parallel to S.R.
-210 and North Little Cottonwood Road would be the forestry and recreation, forestry multi-family, residential, commercial, foothill residential/recreation, and forestry zoning classifications (see Figure 3.4-11 and Figure 3.4-12 below, Zoning Classifications Overlapped by the Cog Rail Alternative).
+On the 24 acres of private land, the zoning classifications overlapped by the cog rail base station would be the residential, foothill residential/recreational, and forestry and recreation zoning classifications (Figure 3.4-11 and Figure 3.4-12 below, Zoning Classifications Overlapped by the Cog Rail Alternative).
+For the cog rail alignment, 35 acres of private land parallel to S.R.
+210 and North Little Cottonwood Road would be required, and this land has forestry and recreation, forestry multifamily, residential, commercial, foothill residential/recreation, and forestry zoning classifications (see Figure 3.4-11 and Figure 3.4-12 below).
 About 4 acres of this would be within the existing right of way, and 28 acres would require new right of way.
 An additional about 3 acres of private land would require an easement.

-NFS lands are managed according to the management prescriptions shown in Figure 3.4-13 and Figure 3.4-14 below and listed in Table 3.4-1 on page 3-43.
+NFS lands are managed according to the management prescriptions shown in Figure 3.4-13 and Figure 3.4-14 below and listed in Table 3.4-1 on page 3-45.
 The cog rail alignment adjacent to S.R.
-210 and North Little Cottonwood Road would overlap about 64 acres of NFS land.
+210 and North Little Cottonwood Road would overlap about 64 acres of NFS lands.
 About 16 acres of this would be within the existing right of way, and 41 acres would require new right of way.
 An additional approximately 7 acres of NFS lands would require an easement.
-Either FHWA would need to appropriate NFS lands for transfer to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317 or UDOT would need to acquire an easement or other special-use authorization from the USDA Forest Service.
+Either FHWA would need to appropriate NFS lands (typically in the form of a highway easement deed) under the authority of 23 USC Section 317 or UDOT would need to acquire an easement or other special-use authorization from the USDA Forest Service.

-NFS lands are managed according to the management prescriptions shown in Figure 3.4-13 and Figure 3.4-14 below and listed in Table 3.4-1 on page 3-43.
+NFS lands are managed according to the management prescriptions shown in Figure 3.4-13 and Figure 3.4-14 below and listed in Table 3.4-1 on page 3-45.
 The USDA Forest Service management prescriptions overlapped by the cog rail line parallel to S.R.
-210 and North Little Cottonwood Road would include about 63 acres of watershed emphasis management prescription (MP 3.1W) and less than 1 acre of developed recreation area management prescription (see Figure 3.4-13 and Figure 3.4-14 below).
+210 and North Little Cottonwood Road would include about 63 acres of watershed emphasis management prescription (MP 3.1W) and less than 1 acre of developed recreation areas management prescription (MP 4.5) (see Figure 3.4-13 and Figure 3.4-14 below).
 Within the watershed emphasis management prescription (MP 3.1W), about 16 acres would be existing right of way, 40 acres would be new right of way, and 7 acres would be an easement.
-Within the developed recreation area management prescription, less than 1 acre would be an easement.
+Within the developed recreation areas management prescription, less than 1 acre would be an easement.
 A cog rail line would not be consistent with the watershed emphasis management prescription (MP 3.1W).
-The Cog Rail Alternative would be consistent with a desired future condition in the Forest Plan, which states that the USDA Forest Service will work actively with other parties to explore options for reducing private vehicle use in Little Cottonwood Canyon.
+The Cog Rail Alternative would be consistent with a desired future condition in the Forest Plan, which states that the USDA Forest

+Service will work actively with other parties to explore options for reducing private vehicle use in Little Cottonwood Canyon.